London’s Biggest Sports Venues

 London’s currently enjoying a great legacy of sport that’s brought millions of visitors to the capital over the last few years.

-With the famous Olympics in 2012 and the huge redevelopment that went with it to the Rugby World Cup in Twickenham earlier this year, we’ve had sports galore and regularly host huge international and giant league matches at various locations.
+With the famous Olympics in 2012 and the huge redevelopment that went with it to the Rugby World Cup in Twickenham, London his host to huge international and giant league matches at various locations.
 The annual Wimbledon tournament as well as yearly events further afield, such as the Epsom Derby and Ascot, bring a lot of people into town, each looking for a decent budget London hotel.

 Because sports tend to take place in large, purpose built venues, deciding on somewhere to stay near your game is quite easy.
 After all, if you’re here to watch a game in Wembley, then you’re unlikely to want to stay in Watford.